swordapp/swordv3/src/sections/DOCUMENTS.md

 ## Metadata Document

-The default SWORD Metadata document allows the deposit of a standard, basic metadata document constructed using the DCMI terms.
+The default SWORD Metadata document allows the deposit of a standard, basic metadata document constructed using the DCMI terms {% ref DCMI %}.
 This
 Metadata document can be sent when creating an Object initially, when appending to the metadata, or in replacing the metadata or indeed the
 Object as a whole.

-The format of the document is simple and extensible (see the Metadata Formats section).
-The “dc” and “dcterms” vocabularies are supported, and servers MUST support this metadata format.
+The format of the document is simple and extensible (see the {% link Metadata Formats %} section).
+The `dc` and `dcterms` vocabularies are supported, and servers MUST support this metadata format.

 The full JSON Schema {% ref JSON-SCHEMA %} can be downloaded [here]({% url metadata.schema.json %}).